nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Listing all tasks with deadline on or after a date : `ls -d`

-Shows a list of all tasks under the same module.
+Shows a list of all tasks with deadline on or after the inputted date.

 Format: `ls -d DATE`
 * `DATE`: Must be in the format of YYYY-MM-DD.